-Students with a lower GPA may need to take a GRE or GMAT test in order to be admitted into an online MBA program.
-Preparing for those tests can help students do well and it may increase their odds of getting into their preferred program.
-Students are allowed to take the test multiple times and are encouraged to try again if they do not do well the first time.
+Preparing for the GMAT or the GRE can help students perform better on the tests, increasing students’ odds of getting into their preferred MBA program.
+Students can also take the test multiple times and are encouraged to try again if they do not do well the first time.

 Another way to increase your odds of getting admitted is to have recommendation letters from faculty that support your choice to go to graduate school.
-Having a good relationship with your undergraduate professors will help students get a solid recommendation that might counteract a low GPA.
+A good relationship with your undergraduate professors will help students get a solid recommendation that might counteract a low GPA.
 Consider discussing graduate school with your professors and seek their recommendations.

-Learn more about the Texas A&M-Corpus Christi online MBA program.
+Learn more about the Texas A&M University-Corpus Christi online MBA program.